On Location in the Indian Ocean Islands

 Q: What unique dining experiences can travelers enjoy here?

-Maldives - Meals in restaurants that are located underwater, overwater, treetop restaurants, underground, or even on the beach.
-The unique dining facilities create unique memories.
+Maldives - Meals in restaurants that are located underwater, overwater, treetop restaurants, underground, on a private deserted island, or on a remote beach.
+The unique dining options create long-lasting memories.

 Mauritius - A melting pot of African and Asian cuisine with a variety of vibrant food.